mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 But I hope that it shows you the power of partial application in Haskell, where you can easily use highly general functions, accepting higher number of parameters, to create something more specific and fitting your particular needs.

-For example, you can imagine a function that needs some kind of complex configuration in order to work:
+For example, you can imagine a function that needs some kind of complex configuration in order to work - let's call it `imaginaryFunction`.

+Let's assume that this configuration is some kind of data structure of type `ComplexConfiguration`.
+We can make that configuration the first argument of our function:

 ```hs
 imaginaryFunction :: ComplexConfiguration -> OtherParameter -> Result
 ```

-You could easily have `ComplexConfiguration` as a parameter, for example for testing purposes.
+Why we want to pass it as parameter instead of just having it "hard coded" inside the function.
+Who knows, perhaps different versions of our app need different configurations.
+Or perhaps we just need to change its value in out unit test suite.

-And then, in the actual application, you could as easily apply that function to a specific configuration:
+If we do that, then, in the actual application, we can simply apply `imaginaryFunction` to a specific `ComplexConfiguration`:

 ```hs
 configuredImaginaryFunction = imaginaryFunction config
 ```

-After that you can use the `configuredImaginaryFunction` directly, without the need to carry that `config` object everywhere!
+After that, we can use the `configuredImaginaryFunction` directly, without the need to *explicitly* import `config` object, whenever we want to use `imaginaryFunction` in our code.
+Haskell just carries that config around for us!

+Sweet!

 #### More Numbers and Operations